energenious-eu/widgets/widget-sdk/README.md

     ```
     This file must include at least the EmbeddableWidget.Engine part, implementing the three methods <code>createElement(...)</code>, <code>render(...)</code>, and <code>unmountComponent(...)</code> - (the example above uses React and ReactDOM).

+    ### React ###
-    Note: If you also use ReactJS then install the basic modules: <code>npm install react react-dom</code>
+    If you also use ReactJS then install the basic modules: <code>npm install react react-dom</code>

+    ### TypeScript ###
+    If you want to use TypeScript then install the necessary modules: <code>npm install typescript ts-loader @babel/preset-env @babel/preset-typescript</code>
+    Then create a <code>tsconfig.json</code> file at the root of your project and paste:
+    ```json
+    {
+        "compilerOptions": {
+            "outDir": "./dist/",
+            "sourceMap": true,
+            "strictNullChecks": true,
+            "module": "commonjs",
+            "jsx": "react",
+            "target": "es5",
+            "allowJs": true,
+            "allowSyntheticDefaultImports": true,
+            "skipLibCheck": true,
+            "esModuleInterop": true
+        },
+        "include": ["src"],
+        "exclude": ["node_modules", "dist"]
+    }
+    ```

 7. start project